Yoast/wordpress-seo/readme.txt

 = 11.0.0 =
 Release Date: April 16th, 2019

+We've made huge changes the schema we put out, adding multiple different types of Schema.
+Be sure to check our posts on [yoast.com](https://yoast.com/) about this release!

 Enhancements:

-* Changes the schema to output in one big Graph.
+* Schema changes:
-* Adds Person markup for author pages.
+	* Adds `Person` markup for author pages.
-* Adds WebPage markup for all pages.
+	* Adds `WebPage` markup for all pages.
-* Adds Article markup for posts, with Person markup for the author.
+	* Adds `Article` markup for posts, with `Person` markup for the author.
+	* Changes the ‘Organization or Person’ section of the Knowledge graph settings to allow selecting an author that is the ‘Person’ that the website represents.
 * Adds MySpace, SoundCloud, Tumblr and YouTube URL input fields to people’s profiles.
-* Changes the ‘Organization or Person’ section of the Knowledge graph settings to allow selecting an author that is the ‘Person’.

 Bugfixes: